 One of my best friends, Liv, had started taking boxing classes at the same time as I’d joined Slimming World.
 In a couple of months, she’d seen very little progress, while the difference in me was undeniable, and it didn’t take long for me to convince her to come along to group.
 After group we’d cook a meal together at her place or mine, something delicious like Food Optimising diet cola chicken, and we’d encourage each other with daily texts to stay on track.

 Within six months I’d lost 4st and was looking and feeling better than ever.
 Filled with new confidence, I volunteered to climb Ben Nevis for charity with a team from work.
-The incredible 1,345-metre slog up the highest peak in the British Isles was the hardest thing I’d ever done.
+The incredible 1,345m slog up the highest peak in the British Isles was the hardest thing I’ve ever done.

 As we marched towards the top, I thought about how much fitter I was since joining Slimming World and, for the first time in years, I thought back to my ambition of becoming a paramedic.
 What if that wasn’t an impossible dream any more?